10 ways to improve your garden

-First port of call: what are the boundaries and do you like them?
+First port of call: what are the garden boundaries and do you like them?
 Look out of each window and consider what meets the eye.
 Does it do justice to your interior and your sense of aesthetic value?
 If it is a solid but ugly boundary such as a wall or a sturdy fence then it can be clad, using some imagination, in something more evocative.
 Try bundles of tall hazel rods sewn together with rough manila rope.
 This will necessitate some research into either tree surgeons or local woodland trusts to find out who is coppicing, and then a bit of effort.
 The complex density of the hazel will become a little city of insects and last around five years.

 I love charred timber fences, and chestnut – or even band sawn oak – a blow torch and a strong wire brush for rubbing back, makes a lovely finish.
 And charring is a natural preservative.
 Alternatively you could spray your fencing a deep graphite grey or a chalky ointment pink and bounce some light back into a dreary corner.

-Now is a very good time to be completely ruthless about borders.
+Now is a very good time to be completely ruthless about garden borders.
 Were they really any good this summer or are you simply being sentimental?
 If in doubt, grub it out.
 A clean sweep means you can freshen the soil, add lots of muck and start again – even just enough time to get new bulbs in too.
 Consider the orientation and available light, and then get to work on colour.

 Gardens Illustrated has done some fantastic articles on how to plant a border (here’s a spring border plan, for example) and it’s worth studying these and giving the scheme a head start.
 Play with colour, heights, flowering seasons and throw in your interests such as ornamental grasses and butterfly- and bee-friendly plants.
 Winter gardens (vernal gardens) are marvellous for a north-facing bed as they are in full kick in winter and spring, and can then get quieter and go over to ferns and the like.